 Rail shipment tracking data in North America can only be delivered to those companies who are party to the waybill (i.e. shipper, consignee, care of, freight payer, …).
 Rail shipment tracking systems are fueled mainly by EDI 417 waybills and CLM (car location messages).
 Waybills and CLM for many railcar tracking systems are provided by Railinc Corporation.
 Railinc uses CIF to determine which company’s are party to a waybill and whether data can be delivered to them or not.

 Railinc.
 Railroads can request Railinc to make updates to the information.
 Each month, updates are received from Dun & Bradstreet as well.
 You can request Railinc to make changes too.
 Email email@example.com if you have a recent address change, business shut down or merger.
 The CIF team at Railinc will verify requests for their validity and accuracy.
 The work you do to keep your Dun & Bradstreet profile(s) up to date will flow through in the monthly updates.

 Who is responsible for assigning CIF to waybills?

 Once a bill of lading is received by a railroad, the railroad system uses the common CIF reference tables to match the company location information provided for each party on the bill of lading.
-If their is a match, that CIF code is assigned to the party waybill.
+If there is a match, that CIF code is assigned to the party waybill.
 If there isn’t a match, the waybill is created and forwarded to Railinc without a CIF code for the parties where the match failed.
-Railinc will then use company name alias spellings to match
+Railinc will then use company name alias spellings to match.